ddmee/bootstrap_exercise/README.md

 ## Branches
 - 'master' contains the basic html files before bootstrap is add.
 Start here if you are learning.
 - 'gh-pages' contains the final html with extra css and bootstrap markup.
 Aim to make master look like this.
+Available to view at [https://ddmee.github.io/bootstrap_exercise/](https://ddmee.github.io/bootstrap_exercise/)
 - 'rewind' contains each incremental change introduced by the slides for Code-First Girls Bootsrap (week 5).
 The commit name begins with the slide number that introduce the change.